atzoriandrea/Demographic-Bias-in-Deep-Face-Recognition-in-The-Wild/README.md

 ## Acknowledgements

-This work is greatly inspired by <a href="https://github.com/atzoriandrea/Exploratory-Analysis-in-Face-Authentication" target="_blank">Explaining Disparate Impacts in Face Recognition via Image Characteristics</a>.
-We thank the authors a lot for their valuable efforts.
+This work is greatly inspired by <a href="https://github.com/atzoriandrea/Exploratory-Analysis-in-Face-Authentication" target="_blank">Explaining Disparate Impacts in Face Recognition via Image Characteristics</a> and represents an extension of the framework.